victoryeverest/airsim/README.md

 ## Troubleshooting

 - **Connection Issues:**
     Ensure that AirSim and PX4 are running properly and that the IP address and port configurations match.
+    Ensure that the IP address and port configurations are correctly set in both the AirSim and Django configurations.
+    Check for network issues or firewall settings that may block communication between the AirSim server and the Django web application.

 - **Battery Level Errors:**
 # this is being simulated on your views.py